davidhartsough/writings/src/markdown/peoples-impacts.md

 ---
-date: '2019-08-01'
+date: "2019-08-01"
 title: "50 People's Impacts"
-keywords: 'people, impacts, legacy, admire, emulate, potential, aspiration, inspiration, motivation'
+keywords: "people, impacts, legacy, admire, emulate, potential, aspiration, inspiration, motivation"
 description: "An examination of 50 people and their positive impact on the world.
 Inspiration based on the idea: 'You can't be what you can't see.'"
 ---